Analogue Quantum Simulation with Fixed-Frequency Transmon Qubits: Other Sources of Error

 \section{Other Sources of Error}

-From the above analysis, it has been demonstrated that criterion (C1) (the device must be sufficiently expressible) for the implementation of analogue quantum simulations on FF transmon qubits is indeed satisfied, and that criterion (C2) (the device must be controllable) can be satisfied as long as the small pulses necessary to cancel the spurious single qubit terms can be implemented accurately.
+From the above analysis, it has been demonstrated that FF transmon qubits would be a powerful platform for analogue quantum simulation, assuming that the small pulses necessary to cancel the spurious single qubit terms can be implemented accurately.
 While the fidelity of single qubit dynamics is typically assumed to be much higher than that of entangling operations~\cite{smith2019simulating,vovrosh2021simple}, this breaks down in the low-amplitude regime necessitated by the analogue simulation protocol proposed here.

 The weakness of the effective cross-resonance interaction also means that simulations must be run for longer times than single qubit resonant dynamics to observe interesting dynamics.
 As an illustrative example, consider a calibrated $Z_iX_j$ drive with a strength of $0.5$~MHz.
 In order to simulate the time dynamics of this system for a duration $J_{ZX}t=1$ (not an especially ambitious goal considering gate-based methods implemented on IBM Quantum devices are capable of exceeding such times for many systems of interest~\cite{vovrosh2021confinement,kapil2018quantum}) the pulses need to be applied for a duration of $2\mu$s.
-In principle, this is not an issue, since the reported decoherence and dephasing times for FF devices significantly exceed these times (they are typically on the order of $100 \ \mu$s~\cite{koch2020demonstrating}), meaning that the coherence requirement of criterion (C3) (the device should be stable) should be satisfied.
+In principle, this is not an issue, since the reported decoherence and dephasing times for FF devices significantly exceed these times (they are typically on the order of $100 \ \mu$s~\cite{koch2020demonstrating}).
 Since the viability of analogue quantum simulation relies heavily upon this feature of FF transmon qubits, the reliability of these decoherence times should be verified in real experimental settings.
 Additionally, over such long durations, small errors can greatly reduce the fidelity of the applied dynamics, making characterization of the dynamics at low pulse amplitudes and over long times crucial for analogue quantum simulation.